Skip to Content

 Given that the book was published in 2011, his predictions for the near future, such as driverless cars and glasses connected to the internet, are now close to being tested!

-Physics of The Future is an optimistic take on what the future might hold but it’s an interesting one nonetheless.
+Physics of the Future is an optimistic take on what the future might hold, but it’s an interesting one nonetheless.
 Give it a read and see whether you think Kaku’s predictions will be realised or not.

 You might also like: